 Meet the WSBA staff member behind the Client Protection Fund and learn more about the Fund's dedication to protecting the public in the January 2019 issue of NWLawyer.

 Chair: Efrem Krisher

 Board of Governors Liaison: Carla Higginson

 History of the Client Protection Board

 It is a familiar adage that licensed legal professionals are privileged to be a self-regulating profession.
-Unlike members of other trades and professions — such as doctors, accountants, architects or hairdressers — licensed legal professionals do not have their professional activities regulated by the Legislature and the Department of Licensing.
-The Supreme Court has the exclusive power to regulate the legal profession, and the bar association serves as an arm of the Supreme Court in carrying out those functions.
-But with that privilege goes the responsibility of protecting the public.
+Unlike members of other trades and professions — such as doctors, accountants, or architects — licensed legal professionals do not have their professional activities regulated by the Legislature and Department of Licensing.
+The Supreme Court has the exclusive power to regulate the legal profession, and the bar association operates under delegated authority of the Supreme Court in administering those functions.
+Along with the privilege of self-regulation goes the responsibility of protecting the public.

-The Client Protection Board, formerly known as "Lawyers' Fund for Client Protection Board," was established by the Washington Supreme Court in 1994 at the request of the Washington State Bar Association by the adoption of Rule 15 of the Admission to Practice Rules.
-Prior to the adoption of that rule, the WSBA had voluntarily maintained a clients' security or indemnity fund since 1960.
+The Client Protection Board, formerly known as "Lawyers' Fund for Client Protection Board," was established by the Washington Supreme Court in 1995 at the request of the Washington State Bar Association by the adoption of Rule 15 of the Admission and Practice Rules (APR).
+Prior to the adoption of that rule, the WSBA had voluntarily maintained a "Lawyer's Indemnity Fund" since 1960.

 Every state in the United States, as well as many other countries including Canada, Australia and New Zealand, maintain such funds.
-Although common to the legal profession, similar protection funds are unknown in most other professions and callings.
+Although common to the legal profession, similar protection funds are unknown in most other professions.